dfslz/myVimConfiguration/README.md

 # myVimConfiguration
 just put .vimrc in your ~/
-and open vim to run PluginInstall(need Vundle installed), this is a new branch
+and open vim to run PluginInstall(need Vundle installed)